Renewal of Certification/Recertification

 Phone: 800-991-2997 Email: firstname.lastname@example.org

 Recertification applications are considered incomplete if any of the required information is missing and/or illegible, or the appropriate fee is not included.
 Recertification applications must be complete before they are processed and approved.
 Individuals are responsible for notifying the ACCBC in writing of any changes in address or phone number, including email address.
-Certification renewal is the responsibility of each certified individual – the ACCBC does not send out renewal notices.
+PLEASE NOTE: Certification renewal is the responsibility of each certified individual – the ACCBC does not send out renewal notices.

 Applications will be reviewed within thirty (30) calendar days upon receipt by the ACCBC office (unless otherwise stated on application).
 Applications will not be approved until all required documents have been submitted with the correct information and fees have been paid in full.
 Failure to submit a complete application will delay the processing time of an application.
 Applications submitted in person to the ACCBC office will be subject to the same processing time policies as applications that are submitted through mail and/or email.